 Each weakened traceability or implied outcome control, conflicting with AN-ACC's separation of preparation and determination.

-Structural impact: One preparation flow replaced four to five disconnected screens.
-Assessment sections and linked evidence presented together.
-Increased staff confidence during readiness activities.
+Structural impact: One preparation flow replaced four to five disconnected screens, with assessment sections and linked evidence presented together, increasing staff confidence during readiness activities.

 Facilities regained control over preparation quality without implying control over classification outcomes.